RobertNorthard/robertnorthard.github.io/_posts/2019-05-25-jailbreak-escaping-the-container.markdown

 description: jailbreak - escaping the container
 ---

 It's common knowledge that Docker containers should not be be run in privileged mode with a shared host PID namespace, but why?
 In this case using a program like `nsenter` you can execute a process with the context of another processes, for example PID 1.
+A malicious user, assuming they have access to the container via exec or a vulnerable application, would have root access to the host.

 This example will help provide a concrete example of escaping a container, enabling you to access the hosts file system and execute shell commands.